PreXident/Replayer/README.txt

 #Planned features#
 ##################

+- jump to any given date, not only end date
 - selectable provinces
-- fast forward replay to any given date, not only end date
-- nation focus to display only selected state and its PU
 - monarchs, wars, ...
-- back rewind
+- nation focus to display PUs

 ############
 #Change log#
 ############

+0.10
+Added focus feature in settings to display only controller and owner changes related to a certain tag (set before loading a save!)
+Added context menu for clearing the log
+Added back rewind

 0.9
 Added optional borders - set borders=true in properties